luloxi/Feet2Walk/README.md

 # Feet2Walk

-Memecoin experiment on self balancing tokens.
+Experiment on self balancing tokens.

-Features:

-- Memecoin $FEET, with a mechanism to make the mint price exponentially higher with supply increases.
-- Walk NFT that is minted paying with $FEET
-- Walk NFT starts counting blocks since mint as steps and displays it on the Token Image.
-- Walk NFT can be burnt to make $FEET price go down according to how many steps it counted.
-- Contracts are coordinated with FeetCoordinator, which is the owner of both tokens and handles mints and burns.
-- It can even feature a burnAndMintTokens function, to avoid being frontrun when burning to purchase cheaper tokens.

 ⚙️ Built using 🏗 Scaffold-ETH 2, NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.

+## Features

+It has 3 contracts, a token $FEET, a Walk NFT, and a FeetCoordinator

+1. Token $FEET: The mint price increases exponentially with supply initially and then flattens out as it reaches higher prices.
+This mechanism encourages early adoption while preventing rapid inflation as the token price increases.

+2. Walk NFT minting: Minted by paying with 2 $FEET tokens.

+- **Benefits of a fixed price of 2 $FEET**: Simplicity and predictability for users, ensuring a consistent cost for minting Walk NFTs.
+- **Risks of a fixed price**: Potential lack of flexibility in adjusting minting costs based on market conditions or token price fluctuations.

+3. Walk NFT "step" counting and display: Walk NFTs start counting blocks (steps) since minting and display the step count on the token image (Dynamic SVG).

+4. Walk NFT burn Functionality: Walk NFTs can be burnt to decrease the $FEET token price.

+- The decreasing power of Walk NFTs increases based on the number of steps counted since minting.

+5. FeetCoordinator Contract: Acts as the owner of both tokens and handles minting, burning, and ETH withdrawals by the owner.

+6. FeetCoordinator BurnAndMintTokens function: Function to prevent front-running when burning to purchase cheaper tokens.
+This function enhances the security and fairness of the token ecosystem.

+## Economic variables

+- $FEET token price: Exponentially increasing at first, flattening out later.
+- Walk NFT price: 2 $FEET (it just takes to $FEET to go for a Walk)
+- Walk NFT decreasing power: Increasing by less at first, and more later, to encourage holding.

+## Original idea notes

+- Use the DEX lesson curve to display how much burning a Walk NFT would affect the $FEET token price?

 ## Requirements